February Revolution (Paraguay)

 The February Revolution in Paraguay was a military coup d'état on February 17, 1936, that ousted President Eusebio Ayala and brought to power colonel Rafael Franco.
 The revolution marked the end of Liberal Party rule in Paraguay and started the ascendancy of military dictatorships that lasted for more than half a century.

-Franco's government had three lasting impacts.
-First, it played a key role in shaping Paraguay nationalism.
-Second, it implemented Paraguay's first major land reform (the confiscation, and breaking up, of some large private land holdings).
-Third, it officially recognized labor rights.
+Franco's government had three lasting impacts; it played a key role in shaping Paraguayan nationalism, implemented Paraguay's first major land reform (the confiscation, and breaking up, of some large private land holdings), and officially recognized labor rights.

 Franco was overthrown on August 13, 1937, but his influence and that of febreristas continued to influence Paraguayan politics and eventually led to the Paraguayan Civil War in 1947 and establishment of the Revolutionary Febrerista Party in 1951.

 The revolution has been described as a "joint Marxist and fascist coup" which "laid the groundwork for the pro-Nazi dictatorship of Higinio Morínigo in 1940".